MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE   │
     =#

-The `Get()` query primitive reproduces contents from a named container.
-Query composition `>>` merges results from nested traversal.
-They can be used together creatively.
+The `Get()` primitive reproduces contents from a named container.
+Query composition (`>>`) chains two queries serially, with the output of its first query as the input to the second.

     chicago[Get(:department) >> Get(:employee)]
     #=>